Dannykhvn/Dannykhvn/README.md

 ## 🧱 Featured Projects

-Here’s a selection of my most impactful projects, designed to solve real-world problems with efficiency and creativity:
+Here’s a selection of projects where I’ve applied creativity and technical skills to build functional, user-centered solutions:

 ### 1. 📂 **GeoWeatherHub**
    - **Description**: A web app that lets users search for weather information worldwide.